Fellowship Tracks

 2. Clinical Investigation

-1. Mentored involvement in clinical trials (vaccine trials, HIV, anti-viral therapies) (See Major Areas of Scholarly Work section)
+1. Mentored involvement in clinical trials (vaccine trials, HIV, neuro-ID, anti-viral therapies) (See Opportunities in Research/Scholarly Project section)